Kinetic coefficients of two-dimensional electrons with strong Zeeman splitting: 4. Relaxation rates of angular harmonics

-with a non-zero eigenvalue $\lambda^{(1)}$:
+with a non-zero eigenvalue $\lambda^{(1) }$:

-We also note that the eigenvectors of the relaxation matrix of the first moment can be easily obtained from simple considerations: one of them (with an eigenvalue of 0) corresponds to a state with zero relative velocity, that is, the state obtained from the equilibrium by the Galilean transformation.
-The other eigenvector describes a state with zero total current.
-The momentum conservation law implies that the total current is independent of time, so the state mentioned above is an eigenvector of the relaxation matrix of the first moment, the relaxation rate of the relative velocity of the fluid components.
+We also note that these eigenvectors~$\vec \Phi^{(1), V }$ and~$\vec \Phi^{(1), \, j}$ of the relaxation matrix of the first harmonics~$\alpha ^{(1)}$ can be obtained from qualitative reasoning.
+The first of them, with zero eigenvalue, corresponds to a state with zero relative velocity, that is, the state obtained from the equilibrium by the Galilean transformation.
+The second eigenvector describes a state with zero total current.
+The momentum conservation law for our system with the quadratic energy spectrums of electrons in the two subbands, that leads to $\vec{v}_i = \vec{p}_i/m$, implies that the total current conserves, that is, is independent of time.
+Correspondingly, the state with zero total current, $\vec j_1=-\vec j_2$, do relax due to the inter-subband scattering and, thus, forms an eigenvector of the relaxation matrix~$\alpha^{(1)} = \Gamma ^{(1)} $.
+Its eigenvalue~$\lambda^{(1)} $ is the relaxation rate of the relative velocity~$V=V_1-V_2$ of the fluid components.

-The formulas obtained mean that the eigenvalues of the relaxation matrix of the first moment are $0$ and $\lambda^{(1)}={\alpha_{11}^{(1)}}(1+a^2)$.
-The relaxation rates of the fluxes of each of the components are given by the formula:
+It follows from the definition~(\ref{gammadefinition}) of $\Gamma ^{(1)} = \alpha^{(1)} $ and the form of the distribution functions~$f_i$ corresponding to non-zero flows $j_i = n_i V_i$, that the relaxation rates of the fluxes of each of the components are given by the formula: